brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 12
 #### Move to Camp 3: Cólera (5,970m)

 Another move day, another heavy pack.
 We climbed yesterdays snowy slopes, then zig-zagged up to Berlin Camp which is nestled in rocks.
 We got photos at a scenic cross, then scrambled up to our final high camp beneath the summit slopes in Camp Cólera (5,970m).
 Higher than Kilimanjaro.
+The air is thin, and even more so when breathing through a neck scarf to avoid a cough from dry air, but I feel good.

 A snowstorm hit that evening bringing freezing temperatures and strong winds.
 I spent the day aggressively hydrating from early on, eventually drinking 7.5L by dinnertime.
-I felt good, most people had headaches but I had no symptoms yet.
-I packed everything for the summit push nice and early, and after a final hot chocolate it was time for bed.
+I didn't have a sip after that to avoid bathroom breaks waking me.
+Most people had headaches and nausea, but I had no symptoms yet.
+I packed everything for the summit nice and early, and after a final hot chocolate it was time for bed.

 At altitude, small frustrations feel enormous.
 Attila was very disorganised and his packing began when everyone else went to sleep.
 This meant 1.5 hours of his headtorch flashing, him talking through his packing, and gear being landed on me.
 I only managed a few hours sleep before alarms went off at 3:00am.
 In the moment this was stressful.